Tianwei3989/GenerativeAIBias2FutureModels/README.md

-# Corrupting Bias By GenerativeAI
+# Generative AI's Bias to Future Models
 This project is about the study of Dataset Bias Corruption from GenerativeAI, results in the paper [**_Would Deep Generative Models Amplify Bias in Future Models?_**](https://drive.google.com/file/d/1HOWYVf84zc-smpWeGuCWDbZzG3T78Tw6/view?usp=sharing)

 <p align="center">